 The children apply reading skills (exploiting pictures and text clues) to understand the story.
-Digital Resources Student eBook • Use Add personal note to store one or more links to pictures of lizards for the Warmer.
-Have children write their answer for SB Activity 4 using Pen.
+Presentation Kit • Use Notepad to store one or more links to pictures of lizards for the Warmer. - Use Mask to hide one speech bubble at a time in the SB Activity 1 dialogue.
+Elicit the missing text. - Have children write their answer for SB Activity 4 using Pen.
 Elicit class agreement.
-Ask how they figured out their answer.
-Goanna and the Moon Bindi and her grandpa are next to the lake.
+Ask how they figured out their answer. - TIP Choose Hotspots.
+Look at the bottom of the screen in the Navigation Pane to see if an activity has an Audio, Interactive activity, or Answer Key button.
+Chapter 6 Chapter 6 (141) Goanna and the Moon Bindi and her grandpa are next to the lake.

 "I like looking at the stars," says Bindi.
 "They're very bright."
 "Yes, they are bright," says Grandpa.
 "And the moon is even brighter."
-"How did the moon get there, Grandpa?"
+"How did the moon get there, Grandpa?

 Grandpa wrapped a blanket around Bindi to keep her warm.
 "Are you warm now?"
 "Yes, Grandpa, much warmer."
 "Then I will tell you a story," says Grandpa.
 "A story from the Dreamtime."
-3 Once upon a time, there was a lizard named Goanna.
+Once upon a time, there was a lizard named Goanna.
 Every day, Goanna's big belly was getting bigger because soon she would lay her egg.
 She needed to find a warm place for it because it was chilly at night, like it is now.

 Goanna saw a volcano.
-Maybe she could lay her egg inside.
+Maybe she could lav her egg inside.
 It looked warm.
 She climbed up.
 "But it will be too hot in the volcano," says Bindi.
 "That's right.
 As she climbed, it got hotter and hotter," says Grandpa.
 "This is too hot," thought Goanna.
 "I can't lay my egg here."
 So Goanna set off for the ocean.